kakash1hatake/lync-conf-join/Chrome/readme.md

 If you use another disto and\or another DE then you need to patch this file in similar way (if links are not executed properly via xdg-open).

 # Contribution
-Feel free to open pull requests if you want to add fixes for others linux distros or DE.
+If you want to add you patches for other distros or DE in then mainstream branch of the project feel free to open issues\pull-requests.